Unifying Floquet theory of longitudinal and dispersive readout: Details about extensions to multi-level systems

 In this section we give the details about the model used to describe longitudinal and dispersive readout in the tunable transmon, framing the study of Ref.~\cite{ikonen2019qubit} in the Floquet approach presented in our work.
 We consider always the general situation described by Eq.~\eqref{eq:multi_level_H_0}, in which the system Hamiltonian of the tunable transmon is~\cite{koch2007charge-insensitive, ikonen2019qubit}

-where the charge $n$ and phase $\phi$ variables are conjugated variables ($[n,\phi]=i$) and where $E_{J,\text{eff}}=E_J \sqrt{\cos^2(\pi \Phi_{\rm ext}/\Phi_0)}$ is the tunable Josephson coupling with $\Phi_0$ being the magnetic flux quantum.
-The parameters of the transmon are taken from Ref.~\cite{ikonen2019qubit} and are shown in Table~\ref{tab:table_transmon_fluxonium}.
-We consider the case where $Q=n$ in Eq.~\eqref{eq:multi_level_H_0}, that is the charge of the transmon is driven at frequency $\omega_{\rm d}$ and is coupled to the electric field of a resonator.
+where we have introduced $Q=-8E_Cn_g$ to find the usual form of the coupling (see Eq.~\eqref{eq:coupling_transmon}).
+The charge $n$ and phase $\phi$ operators are conjugated variables ($[n,\phi]=i$) and $E_J$ is the effective Josephson energy.
+The parameters of the transmon are adapted from Ref.~\cite{ikonen2019qubit} and are shown in Table~\ref{tab:table_transmon_fluxonium}.